Why Attic Ventilation & Insulation Are Important in the Summer

 - The insulation works to block the transfer of heat from sunlight.

-This keeps your Montgomery and Bucks County home more energy efficient throughout the hotter parts of the year, and it also helps to protect your roof’s shingles and help them shed moisture.
+This keeps your Sellersville home more energy efficient throughout the hotter parts of the year, and it also helps to protect your roof’s shingles and help them shed moisture.

 Attic Ventilation and Insulation Tips

 - Use rafter and soffit vents to promote adequate ventilation in the attic.

 - If it gets very hot, installing attic fans to cool the attic down can be a great way to save on energy costs.